POLAR-fhiR/fhircrackr/docs/README.md

 ```

 The new variable `resource_identifier` maps which rows in the created
-data frame belong to which row (usually equivalent to one resource) in
+table belong to which row (usually equivalent to one resource) in the
-the original data frame. `brackets` and `sep` should be given the same
+original table. `brackets` and `sep` have to be the same character
-character vectors that have been used to build the indices in
+vectors that have been used to build the indices with `fhir_crack()`.
-`fhir_melt()`. `columns` is a character vector with the names of the
+`columns` is a character vector with the names of the variables/columns
-variables you want to melt.
-You can provide more than one column here
+you want to melt.
+You can provide more than one column here but it makes
-but it makes sense to only have variables from the same repeating
+sense to only have variables from the same repeating attribute together
-attribute together in one call to `fhir_melt()`:
+in one call to `fhir_melt()`:

 ``` r
 cols <- c("address.city", "address.use", "address.type", "address.country")